-9 2021 Compensation Overview Provides an

-U overview of our executive compensation

-philosophy, framework, and practices, and how

-our pay program emphasizes performance.
+2021 Compensation Overview Provides an overview of our executive compensation philosophy, framework, and practices, and how our pay program emphasizes performance.

-Executive Compensation Governance and Process Explains who sets executive compensation at Walmart, the process for setting executive compensation, and how strategic considerations, peer benchmarking, shareholder feedback, and other factors are considered when making compensation decisions.

-Incentive Goal Setting Philosophy and Process Provides insight into how the CMDC seeks to set performance goals that are aligned with our long-term strategy and with our annual operating plan.

-Fiscal 2021 Performance Goals and Performance Describes the specific goals used in our incentive programs for fiscal 2021, how we performed compared to those goals, and how that performance impacted our incentive plan payouts.

-Fiscal 2021 NEO Pay and Performance Summaries

-Describes how our NEOs performed during fiscal

-2021 and how that performance impacted each

-NEO's compensation.

-Other Compensation Programs and Policies Describes the limited perquisites available to our NEOs, as well as our practices regarding employment contracts, clawbacks, stock ownership guidelines, insider trading policy, tax considerations, and other matters.
+- NEO Compensation Components and Pay Mix Describes the primary components of our NEO compensation packages and how our NEO compensation is heavily weighted towards performance-based components that we believe are aligned with the interests of our long-term shareholders. - Executive Compensation Governance and Process Explains who sets executive compensation at Walmart, the process for setting executive compensation, and how strategic considerations, peer benchmarking, shareholder feedback, and other factors are considered when making compensation decisions. - Fiscal 2021 Performance Metrics Describes the performance metrics used in our incentive programs and why the CMDC selected these metrics. - Incentive Goal Setting Philosophy and Process Provides insight into how the CMDC seeks to set performance goals that are aligned with our long-term strategy and with our annual operating plan. - Fiscal 2021 Performance Goals and Performance Describes the specific goals used in our incentive programs for fiscal 2021, how we performed compared to those goals, and how that performance impacted our incentive plan payouts. - Fiscal 2021 NEO Pay and Performance Summaries Describes how our NEOs performed during fiscal 2021 and how that performance impacted each NEO's compensation. - Other Compensation Programs and Policies Describes the limited perquisites available to our NEOs, as well as our practices regarding employment contracts, clawbacks, stock ownership guidelines, insider trading policy, tax considerations, and other matters.